mevdschee/php-crud-api/README.md

 ## Atomic increment

-Incrementing a numeric field of a record is done with the PATCH method.
+Incrementing a numeric field of a record is done with the PATCH method (non-numeric fields are ignored).
 Decrementing can be done using a negative increment value.
 The call returns the rows affected.
+To add 2 to the field 'visitors' in the 'events' table for record with primary key '1', execute:

 ```
 PATCH http://localhost/api.php/events/1
-visitors=1
+{"visitors":2}
 ```

 Output: